What are design checklists?

-The design checklists for UI is not very different from UX checklist for website.
-The ultimate goal here is for the UI to provide positive user experience to the user.
-These design checklists, just like the previous one gives us an insight into the basic ideas that make the design enjoyable and worth sharing:
+The design checklists for UI are not very different from the UX checklist for a website.
+The ultimate goal here is for the UI to provide a positive user experience to the user.
+These design checklists, just like the previous one give us an insight into the basic ideas that make the design enjoyable and worth sharing:

 - What is the number of fonts used?

 - Is the text readable against the background?

 - Is the difference between the header and text clear?

 - What is the color scheme followed by the client?

 - If so, are they being followed in the design?